 Baltic states warn EU on China and Russia espionage

-Lithuania has banned a Chinese tech firm on security grounds, while Estonia has warned the EU on the dangers of both Chinese and Russian espionage.
+Lithuania has banned a Chinese tech firm on security grounds, while Estonia warned the EU on the dangers of both Chinese and Russian espionage.

-The Chinese firm, Nuctech, which makes security inspection equipment, will be banned from working with Lithuanian airports, the Lithuanian authorities said on Wednesday (16 February).
+The Chinese company, Nuctech, which makes security-inspection software, was banned from working with Lithuanian airports, Lithuanian authorities said on Wednesday (16 February).

 Join EUobserver today